 While the $8.3 billion in merchandise trade between the U.S. and Egypt in 2011 was less than 1 percent of the $3.7 trillion in global U.S. trade, the Arab nation grants U.S. military planes fly-over rights and provides access to the Suez Canal, a key channel for oil shipments and American military transport to the Persian Gulf.

 G. Steven Farris, chief executive officer of Apache Corp.
-(APA), a Houston-based oil and natural gas producer, is chairman of the U.S.-Egypt Business Council and a leader of the U.S. delegation, according to the Chamber of Commerce.
+(APA:US), a Houston-based oil and natural gas producer, is chairman of the U.S.-Egypt Business Council and a leader of the U.S. delegation, according to the Chamber of Commerce.

 Ken Hyatt, the U.S. Commerce Department’s acting deputy under secretary for international trade, will focus on development of Egypt’s travel and tourism industry during the trip, agency spokesman Tim Truman said in a phone interview.